 - What if I haven't filed an income tax return?

 Filing an income tax return is a requirement of the program.
 If you or your spouse has not filed a tax return you will not be eligible

 - I’ve filed my Tax Return, but Canada Revenue Agency hasn't processed it yet.
 Can I still submit my application?

 Yes.
 Once your application has been received by BC Housing, you will have up to 90 days to gather and submit any missing information.

 - Do I declare my rental assistance on my annual income tax return?

-No. Rental assistance is a non-taxable rent benefit but must be declared on your taxes.
+Yes.
+Rental assistance is a non-taxable rent benefit but must be declared on your taxes.

 - Why should I provide consent for Canada Revenue Agency to release income tax records to BC Housing?